 Once an important fishing village, this now beach resort town has never been able to shake off its true roots.
 Despite its recent upgrading and new marina full of fancy yachts, it is still known for its palamita, a sort of poor, local cousin of tuna and mackerel, an oily and tasty fish that the town now proudly celebrates in mid-May when it’s in season.
 Palamita was once a poorman’s fish, used for bait and canning, but is lately making a more glamorous comeback.
 The best place to try it is at the palamita festival held in May, where you can find it in all forms from thinly sliced carpaccio to deep fried fishballs, the perfect accompaniments to the local white wines.
 One local chef even makes Tuscan style “prosciutto” and “salumi” out of palamita (the pieces of “fat” are actually squid); spiced with wild Etruscan herbs collected from the area, it’s a homage to the ancient and native roots of the city – genius.

 Heading inland slightly to the medieval towns in the hills high above the coast, you reach the charming Campiglia Marittima, quaint and quiet and simply oozing with a sense of centuries-old antiquity.
-For one thing, the enoteca pubblica, the town’s wine cellar that showcases the area’s local wines is set in the Palazzo Pretorio, which also houses the town’s archaeological museum.
 The local cuisine has an ancient-inspired flavour to it that just makes me picture medieval banquets: locally produced honey, salami and roasted game birds, Etruscan style.
 While you’re here try the unique Sciaccia campigliese, a crunchy pastry made the truly ancient ingredients of lard and pinenuts.
 It is often served with white wine or vin santo, but if you’re going to do it right have it with aleatico, the intense local dessert wine, a cousin of muscat, produced not far away on the Island of Elba.

 Nearby is the pretty Slow Food town of Suvereto.
 Not for nothing is it known for its food and wine – the town is surrounded by an abundance of shimmering silvery-green olive groves, which grow like mad in this area, vineyards, farms and plenty of woods where chestnut and cork trees can be found (the village gets its name from the word sughero, cork).
 But more than anything, this town is about its olives and olive oil.
 In fact, olive oil even gets its own festival here each year called “FestUnta.”